ad-si/Fuzzily/README.md

 which itselft was a port of the JavaScript library [mattyork/fuzzy](https://github.com/mattyork/fuzzy).

+It's main difference is more readable code and a cleaner API:

+- Descriptive variable names
+- ADTs instead of booleans
+- …

 It was initially forked to be used in [TaskLite](https://tasklite.org/)'s `find` sub-command.